The official web page of Gospel Rootsman Don Hartley, UK-based Roots Reggae artist and Orthodox Christian voice

 Publications

-My musical journey spans over three decades, blending roots reggae with spiritually charged and thought-provoking lyrics.
-From my early collaborations with Nucleus Roots to more recent works with MessenJah Music and I-niverse, my catalogue reflects a deep commitment to reggae’s mission—speaking truth, uplifting souls, and preserving the culture.Explore a collection of my releases across various labels and collaborations, beginning with my own imprint, Rising Son.⸻📀 Vinyl Releases:
+Don Hartley’s musical journey spans more than three decades, blending roots reggae with spiritually charged and thought-provoking lyrics.
+From his early collaborations with Nucleus Roots to more recent projects with MessenJah Music and I-niverse, his catalogue reflects a steadfast commitment to reggae’s mission: speaking truth, uplifting souls, and preserving the culture.This discography gathers releases across labels and collaborations, beginning with his own imprint, Rising Son.📀 Vinyl Releases:

 • That Lady – Rising Son (1990) 7”